Last updated: August 7, 2020

 Recognizing history, including human history, natural history, and cultural history, contributes greatly to the collective memory that helps form a great community.

-Along these lines, a district needs to feel like a district, that is, a relatively cohesive place with boundaries.
+A district needs to feel like a district, that is, a relatively cohesive place with boundaries.
 In the influential 1961 book The Image of the City, Kevin Lynch called these boundaries "edges," and they should be discernible.

 If you work at the neighborhood scale, it's important to define your neighborhood boundaries.
 The edges enhance sense of place also, because they reinforce the notion that we are leaving one place and entering another.
+For more on this topic, see our answer to a site visitor's question about the significance of community edges.

 So theme and variation is among the key urban design principles.
 In a town, you want some slight degree of predictability about buildings, in a neighborhood a little more predictability, and on a block, still more predictability.